Civic Dance Arts Program

 Program Office: (619) 235-5255

-- These classes culminate in dance recitals at the Casa del Prado Theater stage (Balboa Park) May 30 to June 14 (performances are Fridays to Sundays with dress rehearsals scheduled mid week late afternoon to eve).
+- These classes culminate in dance recitals at the Casa del Prado Theater stage (Balboa Park) June 4 to June 19, 2016 (performances are Fridays to Sundays with dress rehearsals scheduled mid week, late afternoon to evening, beginning May 31, 2016).
 While participation in recitals is optional, please note that the entire semester is geared toward preparing and rehearsing a dance for the June recitals.
-Costumes are ordered for these recitals at the end of the Fall Semester.
-Costume money collected in January will have an additional $10 to $20 added to cover later ordering fees.
-Visit civicdancearts.org and click on "Recitals" for more information.
+Costume prices increase beginning December 28, 2015 at 2:00 p.m.

 - No classes on City Holidays.